PratiikJagtap/Data-Science/README.md

 # Data-Science
-Gained strong understanding of Python programming and statistical concepts by using these files
+Gained strong understanding of Python programming, statistical concepts Libraries like Numpy, Pandas, matplotlib, seaborn by using these files